Potternewton: History

-In "the first year of the sixteenth century" the Low Hall estate was worth 300 pounds a year.
-In the 18th century, the Barker/Ray family owned Newton Hall (Low Hall) which Ralph Thoresby described as a "venerable old fabric" and built Potternewton Hall, the "upper house", for the widow, Mrs Barker, to retire to in the 1730s.
+In "the first year of the sixteenth century" the Low Hall or Newton Hall estate was worth 300 pounds a year.
+In the 18th century, the Barker-Ray family owned Newton Hall (Low Hall) which Ralph Thoresby described as a "venerable old fabric" and built Potternewton Hall, the "upper house", for the widow, Mrs Barker, to retire to in the 1730s.

-By the early 19th century a number of mansions, some with extensive grounds, had been built around the Potternewton and Chapeltown roads: The Scott family owned the mid-18th century Scott Hall.
+By the early 19th century, a number of mansions, some with extensive grounds, had been built around the Potternewton and Chapeltown roads: The Scott family owned the mid-18th century Scott Hall.
 Woollen merchant James Brown owned Harehills Grove, which was built around 1817.
 The Jowitt family who owned the 750-acre estate in 1861, sold it and back-to-back terraced houses were built on it.
 The house and its 30-acre park were bought by Leeds Corporation to create Potternewton Park in 1900.
-The house had been renamed Potternewton Mansion by the time it was opened to the public in 1906.
+The house had been renamed Potternewton Mansion by the time it opened to the public in 1906.
 After 1929 the house was used for educational purposes.
 The Leeds Carnival procession starts and finishes in Potternewton Park.

+In 1837, Potternewton Hall was the residence of Darnton Lupton, Mayor of Leeds (1844–45).
+His brother, Francis, lived at Potternewton Hall from 1847 and had purchased the freehold of the estate by 1860.
+In 1870, Francis and Darnton Lupton purchased the Newton Hall estate from their brother Arthur.